CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/soap/soapmessage.md

 ## Summary

-The `Soap12Message` data type is used to represent any SOAP message.
+Any data type that is used to represent a SOAP message.

 | | |
 |-|-|